reaktivo/lox/README.md

 Lox also provides login and logout middleware so you can quickly add it to your express project.

-    # Both the login and logout handlers receive parameters
+    # Both the login and logout handlers receive
-    # for uri's to redirect to for a successful of failed
+    # parameters for uri's to redirect to for if
-    # login or logout attempt
+    # attempt is successful or failure.

     # Login
     app.post "/login", lox.routes.login("/success_uri", "/fail_uri")